 The next generation of health professionals has a critical role to play in transforming our primary care system.
 That’s why we’re engaging them now — preparing them to transition from the classroom to the clinic with the skills to take better care of their patients and better care of themselves.

-For Primary Care Progress, our national Action Network of nearly dozen interprofessional, student-led teams, is where we roll out new curricula, test primary care innovations on campuses and in local communities, and prepare future clinicians to take the helm of primary care transformation.
-For students and faculty, our Action Network offers a range of options to learn, experiment, give back, and connect.
+For Primary Care Progress, our national Student Action Network of nearly two dozen interprofessional, student-led teams, is where we roll out new curricula, test primary care innovations on campuses and in local communities, and prepare future clinicians to take the helm of primary care transformation.
+For students and faculty, our Student Action Network offers a range of options to learn, experiment, give back, and connect.
 There are also partner programs led by like-minded organizations that PCP supports.

-Our Action Network is the learning space where PCP Team Leaders develop their Relational Leadership™ skills while making an impact on their communities.
+Our Student Action Network is the learning space where PCP Team Leaders develop their Relational Leadership™ skills while making an impact on their communities.
 Each academic year, every PCP Team decides on their action-oriented and longitudinal project and to advance their own initiatives, like hosting case conferences on interprofessional teaming, advocating for the integration of leadership into their institutions’ curriculum, or creating student-run free clinics that serve the most vulnerable members of their communities.

 Ready to Get Involved?

 - Primary Care Leadership Collaborative (PCLC).
 Entering its fourth year, PCLC is delivered in partnership by PCP and the American Academy of Family Physicians (AAFP) to support medical student teams committed to advancing primary care and improving the health of their communities.
 Student groups accepted into PCLC commit to participating in the initiative for two years, learning Relational Leadership skills, and execute a unique project that is shaped by the stories of the team members, their school, their local partners, and their community.
-Every two years, student teams are invited to apply to join the PCLC, with the next round of applications scheduled for January 2021.
+Every two years, student teams are invited to apply to join the PCLC, with the next round of applications scheduled for Fall 2021.

 When you’re ready to make a difference in primary care, we’re ready to talk.
 Email [email protected] about launching a team in your community or check out frequently asked questions to learn more.